 What do I mean by getting to the “point”?
 Include all the necessary information!

-Look for more Do's and Don'ts in the final installment of this series coming next month, and you'll be in a great position to connect with media opportunities for book PR for you and your brand.
+Don't miss more Do's and Don'ts in the final installment of this series, and you'll be in a great position to connect with media opportunities for book PR for you and your brand.

 Like what you just read?
 Get more author tips and access to exclusive indie resources when you become a BookWorks member.
 Join our Community now.
 Click HERE to sign up!